Local Quantum Mechanical Prediction of the Singlet State Using Geometric Algebra: Conclusion

+Certain individuals assert that our prediction should align with experimental outcomes on an individual occurrence basis.
+However, this methodology does not align with the predictive framework of quantum mechanics.
+Quantum mechanics articulates its predictions regarding $-{\bf a}\cdot{\bf b}$ for EPRB through the use of statistical averages, either as probability averages or expectation values \cite{GHSZ}.
+In accordance with this approach, we also formulate our prediction based on averages.

+Locality in quantum mechanics first became a central concern with the 1935 paper by Einstein, Podolsky and Rosen \cite{EPR1935}.
+In their EPR paradox, they showed that quantum mechanics predicts perfect correlations between distant particles, suggesting “spooky action at a distance”—i.e. one measurement instantaneously affecting the other—seemingly in conflict with the relativistic prohibition on faster-than-light influences.
+The issue was sharpened in 1964 when John S. Bell derived his famous inequalities \cite{Bell-1964}.
+Bell proved that any theory based on local hidden variables must satisfy certain statistical bounds—bounds that quantum mechanics violates through correlations like $\langle A({\bf a})B({\bf b})\rangle = - {\bf a}\cdot {\bf b}.$ This result put locality on firm experimental footing by showing that quantum predictions (and experiments) are incompatible with any strictly local realistic theory.
+However, Christian disproved Bell's theorem in 2007, which was not accepted by mainstream physics, but the result was eventually published in \cite{Christian2018, Christian4}, two mainstream journals.

-As demonstrated, it is feasible to arrive at a solution for a local QM result.
-The solution is achieved through the application of 3-sphere topology using quaternions.
-This discourse addresses the presumptions made by John Bell regarding the non-local nature of quantum mechanics in the EPRB scenario.
+As I have demonstrated, it is feasible to arrive at a solution for a local QM result.
+The solution is achieved through the application of 3-sphere topology using 3D vectors, geometric algebra, and the conservation of angular momentum.
+This discourse addresses the presumptions made by John Bell regarding the non-local nature of quantum mechanics in the EPRB scenario, as can be seen in \cite{Bell-2004}.
 Nonetheless, Bell provided valuable insights into the formulation of local measurement functions.
 Subsequently, Joy Christian refined the formulation by incorporating limit replacement functions, which facilitated accurate product calculations \cite{Christian2018,Christian2014,Christian2, Christian1}.
-It is probable that previous assertions claiming "ordinary quantum mechanics is not locally causal" are incorrect \cite{Bell-2004}.
+It is probable that previous assertions claiming ``ordinary quantum mechanics is not locally causal" \cite{Bell-2004} may be incorrect at least for the EPRB thought experiment.

+Although both Equation (5) and the derivation in {\bf Appendix B} of the GHSZ manuscript successfully reproduce the prediction of $-{\bf a}\cdot {\bf b}$, they highlight a profound conceptual tension.
+The coincidence of the results, despite the seeming non-equivalence of the initial states---the enduring singlet state in one case versus the \textit{a priori} pre-determined state in the other---suggests a deeper physical reality at play.
+Both omit the stage where the alignment of spin vectors with the polarizers of the detectors occurs.
+The problem is a timing issue since the vectors ${\bf a}$ and ${\bf b}$ do not exist at the same time as the singlet state wavefunction.
+Therefore, it is posited that our methodological approach yields a process that aligns more closely with physical reality.